 An exclusively Catalan frog?

-originally introduced to this area from Morocco, a rather pretty little fellow whose voice sounds (as described by a prominent herpetologist) “somewhat like the hushed chuckle a person might make in a library”, i.e. somewhat more restrained than the strident voices of some more vociferous cousins!
+The Painted Frog (Discoglossus pictus scovazzi) is a very local variety, originally introduced to this area from Morocco.
+This rather pretty little fellow has a voice which sounds (as described by a prominent herpetologist) “somewhat like the hushed chuckle a person might make in a library”, i.e. somewhat more restrained than the strident voices of some more vociferous cousins!